-Miracle Beach is located half way between Campbell River and the Comox Valley.
-There are numerous trails that head down to the beach, there is a great camp grounds with private sites as well as group camping facilities, there is a playground for the kids, hot showers.
+Miracle Beach is located halfway between Campbell River and the Comox Valley.
+There are numerous trails that head down to the beach, there is a great campground with private sites as well as group camping facilities, there is a playground for the kids, hot showers.

 Miracle Beach Campground can get very busy during the summer, reservations are recommended.
-There are 2001 campsites located here but 9 are first come, first served.
+There are 201 campsites located here but only 9 are first-come, first served.
 I would advise you to reserve a spot to avoid disappointment.

 The park service has a nature house on sight that can teach you about the animals, plants, and birds that frequent the area, and they run a concession shop for your convenience.